Color gradients are rendered as a transition between the

-Each gradient type can be chosen from the
+Each gradient type is chosen from the

 The default type of gradient is a color gradient that affects all color channels and the alpha channel.

-To do a "fade" or "blend", place the two images on separate layers, and then use a transparency gradient on the top layer.
+To do a "fade" or "blend", place the two images on separate layers, and then use a transparent gradient of any shape on the top layer.

 Using the two example images from the Layers and Blend Modes sections, the following cross-faded image can be created simply by drawing a transparent gradient from left to right on the upper of the two layers: